CCI-MOC/hil/docs/apidesc.md

   project.
 Has one or more  NICs attached to it.
 * headnode   - a controlling machine for a project, today a VM, assigned to one project
-* NIC - network card, identified by a user-specified label (e.g., PXE, ipmi, user1, silly) will have a visible ethernet mac address (or equivalent unique number for other network types), and is always part of one node and connected to at most one port.
+* NIC - network card, identified by a user-specified id (e.g., PXE, ipmi, user1, silly) will have a visible ethernet mac address (or equivalent unique number for other network types), and is always part of one node and connected to at most one port.
-* HNIC - headnode network card, identified by a user-specified label (e.g., PXE, ipmi, user1, silly) will have a visible ethernet mac address (or equivalent unique number for other network types), and is always part of one headnode.
+* HNIC - headnode network card, identified by a user-specified id (e.g., PXE, ipmi, user1, silly) will have a visible ethernet mac address (or equivalent unique number for other network types), and is always part of one headnode.